-In Suez Fortune Investments Ltd and another v Talbot Underwriting Ltd and others, Teare J considered an application for indemnity costs against a party who had pursued robustly multiple weak points in a high value case.
-His Lordship’s comments on the case advanced were scathing: “no more than a conspiracy theory” and were said to “shoot for the baroque”.
+In Suez Fortune Investments Ltd and another v Talbot Underwriting Ltd and others, Teare J considered an application for indemnity costs against a party who had pursued robustly multiple weak points in a high value case and argued every conceivable point.
+His Lordship’s comments on the case advanced by the losing party were scathing, describing it as “inherently weak”; it perhaps did not assist that the losing party had described the successful case as: “no more than a conspiracy theory” that was also said to “shoot for the baroque”.

 On indemnity costs, his Lordship’s review of the relevant law included:

 - In Excelsior Commercial and Industrial Holdings v Salisbury Hammer Aspden and Johnson (a firm), the court’s power to order costs on the indemnity basis was considered.
 Lord Woolf MR emphasised that the court had “a wide and generous discretion in making orders as to costs” (paragraph 12) but that there must be “some conduct or (I add) some circumstance which takes the case out of the norm” (paragraph 19).
 Lord Woolf said that “an indemnity order may be justified not only because of the conduct of the parties, but also because of other particular circumstances of the litigation” (see paragraph 31 of Excelsior).
 Finally he said that “there is an infinite variety of situations which can come before the courts” and that it would be “dangerous for the court to try and add to the requirements of the CPR which are not spelt out in the relevant parts of the CPR” (see paragraph 32 of Excelsior).